You performed a search for: Areas of Interest: Community / Neighbourhood Volunteering

 Feline Foster Volunteers provide a safe, loving and temporary home for pregnant or nursing cats and kittens (litter sizes can range from 5-9 kittens).
 You must be able to separate the foster animals from any pets in your home by keeping them in a separate room.
 We will provide training and all the supplies you need.

-In 2023, our Animal Care Team looked after more than 1500 animals onsite and, thanks to our Foster Volunteers, 1044 additional cats and dogs were cared for in loving foster homes.
+Our Animal Care Team look after more than 1500 animals onsite annually and, thanks to our Foster Volunteers, more than 1000 additional cats and dogs were cared for in loving foster homes.

 Description